-Surface water retention and detention basins designed to handle surface water runoff and overflow are recommended to be constructed with a natural appearance.
+Surface water retention and detention basins designed to handle surface water runoff and overflow are recommended to be constructed so as to appear natural in appearance.
+In the case of a retention pond, landscaping must be provided at or immediately above the high water mark consistent with the interior vehicular area use standards.
 Trees specified to be planted below the high watermark of a retention pond shall be suitable for wet conditions.
 Trees should be located so as to integrate into the surrounding landscape.
+Where surface water retention and detention basins are to be considered as part of the 15% greenspace requirements, all trees must be planted at a density of one (1) tree per 600 square feet, except in residential developments.
+Tree placements shall be outlined in the landscaping plan as required in Section 310-13(C)(9).